Faster Algorithms for Longest Common Substring: Introduction

+There are other problems in computational biology that allow for $k$ mismatches and for which $\Oh(n \log^{k} n)$-time algorithms are known.
+This includes the $k$-mismatch average common substring \cite{DBLP:journals/jcb/ThankachanAA16} and $k$-mappability \cite{DBLP:journals/algorithmica/Charalampopoulos22}.
+It remains open if our techniques can be applied to these problems as well.
+Intuitively, the difficulty lies in that these problems seem to require computing maximal approximate $\LCE$ values for every suffix of the text separately.

-As for $k$-mismatch indexing, for $k=\Oh(1)$, a $k$-errata tree occupies $\Oh(n \log^k n)$ space, can be constructed in $\Oh(n \log^{k+1} n)$ time, and supports pattern matching queries with at most $k$ mismatches in $\Oh(m+ \log^k n \log \log n+\textit{occ})$ time, where $m$ is the length of the pattern and $\textit{occ}$ is the number of the reported pattern occurrences.
-Other trade-offs for this problem, in which the product of space and query time is still $\Omega(n\log^{2k} n)$, were shown in~\cite{DBLP:journals/jda/ChanLSTW11,DBLP:journals/jda/Tsur10}, and solutions with $\Oh(n)$ space but $\Omega(\min\{n,\sigma^km^{k-1}\})$-time queries were presented in~\cite{DBLP:journals/algorithmica/ChanLSTW10,DBLP:conf/cpm/Cobbs95,DBLP:journals/tcs/HuynhHLS06,DBLP:conf/cpm/Ukkonen93}.
+As for $k$-mismatch indexing, for $k=\Oh(1)$, a $k$-errata tree occupies $\Oh(n \log^k n)$ space, can be constructed in $\Oh(n \log^k n)$ time, and supports pattern matching queries with at most $k$ mismatches in $\Oh(m+ \log^k n \log \log n+\textit{occ})$ time, where $m$ is the length of the pattern and $\textit{occ}$ is the number of the reported pattern occurrences.
+Other trade-offs for this problem, in which the product of space and query time is $\Omega(n\log^{2k} n)$, were shown in~\cite{DBLP:journals/jda/ChanLSTW11,DBLP:journals/jda/Tsur10} (a product $\Omega(n \log^{2k-1} n)$ of space and query time can be achieved for strings over constant-sized alphabets~\cite{DBLP:journals/algorithmica/ChanLSTW10}), and solutions with $\Oh(n)$ space but $\Omega(\min\{n,\sigma^km^{k-1}\})$-time queries were presented in~\cite{DBLP:journals/algorithmica/ChanLSTW10,DBLP:conf/cpm/Cobbs95,DBLP:journals/tcs/HuynhHLS06,DBLP:conf/cpm/Ukkonen93}.
 More efficient solutions for $k=1$ are known (see~\cite{DBLP:journals/algorithmica/Belazzougui15} and references therein).
-Cohen-Addad et al.~\cite{DBLP:conf/soda/Cohen-AddadFS19} showed that, under SETH, for $k=\Theta(\log n)$ any indexing data structure that can be constructed in polynomial time cannot have $\Oh(n^{1-\delta})$ query time, for any $\delta > 0$.
-They also showed that in the pointer machine model, for $k=o(\log n)$, exponential dependency on $k$ either in the space or in the query time cannot be avoided (for the reporting version of the problem).
+Cohen-Addad et al.~\cite{DBLP:conf/soda/Cohen-AddadFS19} showed that, under SETH, for $k=\Theta(\log n)$ any indexing data structure that can be constructed in polynomial time cannot have $\Oh(n^{1-\delta})$ query time for any $\delta > 0$.
+They also showed that in the pointer machine model, for the reporting version of the problem with $k=o(\log n)$, exponential dependency on $k$ cannot be avoided in both the space and the query time.
 We hope that our techniques can fuel further progress in $k$-mismatch indexing.